-Out of care and concern for all members of our campus community and in accordance with recent orders and advisories from the Ohio Department of Health, the University of Cincinnati will require all employees currently working on campus and during the summer term that began May 11 to wear facial coverings in the workplace setting.
+In accordance with recent orders and advisories from the Ohio Department of Health, the University of Cincinnati will require all members of the campus community to wear facial coverings in workplace and learning settings.

 Appropriate use of face coverings is critical in minimizing risks to others.
 You could spread COVID-19 to others even if you do not feel sick.
 The face covering is not a substitute for social distancing.